Sherwin Williams Alabaster: A warm white paint colour & SO MUCH MORE!

 If you’ve been looking for a soft, warm white paint colour, you’ve come to the right place…

 What type of paint colour is Sherwin Williams Alabaster?
 Is it warm or cool?

-Alabaster is a soft, warm white with MORE undertone than some of the more simple, cleaner whites (ie: SW High Reflective White).
-This warmth comes across soft and creamy vs abrasive and yellow, meaning it’s not even close to the 3 whites that I would never paint my trim or cabinets.
+Alabaster is a soft, WARM white with MORE undertone than some of the more simple, cleaner whites (ie: SW High Reflective White).
+This warmth comes across as soft and creamy vs abrasive and yellow, meaning it’s not even close to the 3 whites that I would never paint my trim or cabinets.

 My client’s beautiful reception area at Eddins Counselling

 What’s the LRV of Alabaster?